Guide to getting married in Italy

 It’s becoming increasingly popular to get married abroad and why not?
 You have virtually guaranteed sunshine and stunning locations.

 When couples plan their wedding abroad at some point they will most likely consider a photographer.
 Do they go with the resort photographer, a local photographer to the area or choose their favourite photographer in the UK and fly them out?

 There are a number of elements of risk when booking a resort or local photographer.
 If anything goes wrong who is responsible?
 The resort or venue photographer?
 Is the local photographer insured properly?
 Do they speak English?
 How will you view images after the wedding?

 Italian weddings aren’t expensive as you think

 Some couples are put off from bringing a UK photographer over as it might incur heavy costs.
-However, it’s not expensive as you think.
+However, it’s not as expensive as you think.
 I’ve covered weddings in Spain and Italy and in every case I’ve flown out through one of the budget airlines possibly Easyjet or Ryan air.
 Depending on the time of year, quite often the fare comes to around £60 – £100 return.
 Taxi from the airport and back plus one or two nights in a hotel usually comes to around £150 to £200.
 All in all, you’ll spend an extra £300 or so, a small price to pay for the photographer you want and peace of mind, don’t you think?